If you’re setting up a brick-and-mortar establishment, there are several things to consider to make it a success.

 PROs license catalogs of music — often hundreds of thousands of compositions — so that when you, as a business owner, purchase a license, you can play any group of songs in that catalog to create the specific atmosphere you want in your brick-and-mortar store.
 The largest PROs in the U.S. include:

 While it is very easy to obtain a music license online with these organizations, each PRO manages a different catalogue.
 Many brick-and-mortar business owners find that they purchase licenses with more than one PRO, so they can have access to a combination of songs that creates the best possible atmosphere in their establishment.

-One easy way for a new brick-and-mortar establishment to reduce costs for music is to work with a music licenser.
+One easy way for a new brick-and-mortar establishment to reduce costs for business music is to work with a music licenser.
 This gives you access to more songs in more catalogues.